This page will give you information about a lung biopsy. If you have any questions, you should ask your GP or other relevant health professional.

 What is a lung biopsy?

 A lung biopsy involves removing small pieces of abnormal lung tissue using a needle.
-The procedure is performed by a radiologist (doctor who specialises in x-rays and scans).

 What are the benefits of a lung biopsy?